Wild animals

 The Ethiopian wolf is the smallest canid species in Africa.
 Males weigh 14 to 19 kg (31–43 lb), while females weigh 11–14 kg (24.7–31.2 lb).

-Ethiopian wolves are carnivores and their diet consists mainly of rodents.
+Ethiopian wolves are carnivores, and their diet consists mainly of rodents.
 They also eat birds, reptiles, and insects.
+This specialized diet reflects their adaptation to the high-altitude grasslands where they reside.

 What Are the Different Types of Wolves? - Ethiopian wolf (Canis simensis)